MicrosoftDocs/learn/learn-pr/azure/connect-on-premises-network-with-vpn-gateway/includes/4-exercise-create-a-site-to-site-vpn-gateway-using-azure-cli-commands.md

         --output tsv)"
     ```

-1. Run this command in the Cloud Shell to update the **LNG-Azure-VNet-1** local network gateway so that it points to the public IP address attached to the **VNG-Azure-VNet-1** virtual network gateway:
+1. Run this command in the Cloud Shell to update the **LNG-Azure-VNet-1** local network gateway so that it points to the public IP address attached to the **VNG-Azure-VNet-1** virtual network gateway.

     ```azurecli
     az network local-gateway update \